-The GPTs completed risk tables for each full assessment and noted any important concerns or issues associated with completing the tables.
-A summary table of risk rankings for each stock was provided in the JGPT Minutes with detailed tables provided in the SAFE Reports.
+The Plan Teams completed risk tables for each full assessment and noted any important concerns or issues associated with completing the tables.
+A summary table of risk rankings for each stock was provided in the Joint Plan Team Minutes with detailed tables provided in the SAFE Reports.
 The SSC recognizes that this was a substantial effort and appreciates the authors' and Teams' diligence.
-The SSC requests that the GPTs, as time allows, update the risk tables for the 2020 full assessments, as the SSC found this exercise to be very helpful.
+The SSC requests that the Plan Teams, as time allows, update the risk tables for the 2020 full assessments, as the SSC found this exercise to be very helpful.

-The summary table provided proposed reductions below maximum ABC for sablefish, EBS pollock, GOA pollock, and brought elevated risks for the EBS Pacific Cod, AI Pacific cod, and GOA Pacific cod stocks to the attention of the SSC but deferred specific ABC reductions to the SSC's judgement.
-The JGPT's minutes noted that summarizing the concerns listed in the risk tables was helpful as a decision framework for potential reductions from maximum ABC and that the risk table approach fostered increased collaboration between scientists with different expertise, and more formally brought ecosystem considerations into assessment deliberations.
-The SSC was encouraged by this and indicated that this was exactly what was hoped for.
+The summary table provided proposed reductions below maxABC for sablefish, EBS pollock, GOA pollock, and brought elevated risks for the EBS Pacific Cod, AI Pacific cod, and GOA Pacific cod stocks to the attention of the SSC but deferred potential specific ABC reductions to the SSC's judgement.

+The Joint Plan Team's minutes noted that summarizing the concerns listed in the risk tables was helpful as a decision framework for potential reductions from maxABC and that the risk table approach fostered increased collaboration between scientists with different expertise, and more formally brought ecosystem considerations into assessment deliberations.
+The SSC was encouraged by this and indicated that this was exactly what we were hoping for.

-The SSC provided direct responses to 10 specific requests raised by the Teams:
+The SSC provided direct responses to 10 specific requests raised by the Teams.